 The most memorable feedback for me came just moments before our final pitch from one of the mentors, who was also part of the jury.
 In short, his mindset distinguishes a perfect mentor from the rest:

-“Guys, we really like what you’re doing but, to be honest, we could have this done in a backyard shop in Bangladesh.
+“We really like what you’re doing but, to be honest, we could have this done in a backyard shop in Bangladesh.
 What is it that makes you unique?
 That’s what we want to see.”